Matching Composition and Efficient Weight Reduction in Dynamic Matching: Introduction

 \Cref{thm:main-small-weights-informal} removes the exponential dependence on $1/\eps$ in \cite{GuptaP13} and again incurs no $\log n$ factors in the update-time overhead (whereas \cite{GuptaP13} incurs $\log n$).

 Additionally, our framework leads to a dynamic weighted \emph{rounding} algorithm with a polylogarithmic dependence on $W$, improving over that of \cite{ChenST23} (which depends linearly on $W$).
 Here, a weighted rounding algorithm maintains an \emph{integral} matching supported on a dynamically changing \emph{fractional} one while approximately preserving its weight (see \cref{def:rounding}).
 This shows that dynamic \emph{integral} matching, weighted or not, is equivalent to dynamic \emph{fractional} matching (up to $\poly(\log n, 1/\eps)$ terms).
 For example, as discussed in \cite{ChenST23}, this leads to a decremental $(1-\eps)$-approximate MWM algorithm in weighted general graphs with update time $\poly(\log n, 1/\eps)$.
+Previously, rounding algorithms with $\poly(\log n,1/\eps)$ update times were only known for \emph{unweighted graphs}, bipartite~\cite{ArarCCSW18,Wajc20,BhattacharyaK21,BhattacharyaKSW24} and general~\cite{ChenST23,Dudeja24}.

 \begin{theorem}[Informal version of~\cref{thm:weighted-rounding}] There is a dynamic weighted rounding algorithm with $\widetilde O(\poly(1/\eps))$ update time. \end{theorem}